 How you CAN Reinvest Dividends of Stocks

 This current Google chart is here.
-It shows variable spans from 1 day to 30 years.
-I don't know the S&P 500 Index initial price when it started in 1957 (relatively close to zero though), but was up to $100 in 1980.
-And it has reached $6000 now (13 Oct 2024).
-There have been some bad dips, but it recovers long term (and its laws have been improved now).
+It shows variable spans from 1 day to 30 years. it goes up and down every day (which is very normal for the market), and is currently up about 27% this year YTD.
+I don't know what the S&P 500 Index initial price was when it started in 1957 (relatively low though), but was up to $100 in 1980.
+And it has reached $6021 now (26 Nov 2024).
+There have been some bad dips, but it always recovers long term (and market rules have been improved now, avoiding some of the problems).

 The value of each companies stock in the S&P 500 index is weighted by capitalization (which is the total value of the companies public stock), so that the largest (most value) companies count proportionally more in the index, according to their overall capitalization dollar value.
 Capitalization is a companies total dollar market equity value, which is the companies number of public stock shares × current price per share (weighted as each dollar instead of each company).